TIK9015 – Dokuprax: Document analysis and document work in democracy, politics and bureaucracy

 • A letter outlining your PhD project, your motivation for attending the course, and examples of document materials you will be analysing in your PhD (max 500 words).

-• For applicants outside UiO: A letter of confirming your enrollment in a PhD program.
+• For applicants outside UiO: A letter confirming your enrolment in a PhD program.

 Accepted applicants will be expected to submit a memo in advance of the course week describing three examples of document materials you will be analysing in your PhD (max 1000 words).